8 Great Rainy Day Activities With Kids

 When rain forces your children to stay indoors, keeping them entertained can be difficult.
 “Mom, I’m bored!” is something all parents have heard, especially on those days when you’re stuck inside.
 Here are some boredom-busting rainy day activities designed to keep kids happy.

 - HOMEMADE PLAY DOUGH: Making homemade play dough is a fun activity to do with children.
 Not only is it fun to make, it’s fun to play with!
 Best of all, homemade play dough is long-lasting and nontoxic.
 Making homemade play dough is cheaper than buying Playdoh® and it doesn’t take very long to make.
-Here’s a great recipe to make your own: http://livingwellmom.com/2012/02/easy-homemade-playdough-recipe.
+Here’s an easy homemade playdough recipe.

 - PLAY GAMES: Play games like “Simon Says” or “follow the leader” or “I spy”.
 These are great indoor games because you don’t need a lot of space to play them.
 These games are geared to younger children; older school age children tend to get bored with these games.

 - HOMEMADE INSTRUMENTS: Make homemade instruments with your children.
-You can make maracas by filling up an empty water bottle with rice or noodles or make the classic rubber band and tissue box guitar by following these directions: http://www.instructables.com/id/Make-a-Rainy-Day-Tissue-Box-Guitar!—Great-for-Ki/?ALLSTEPS.
+You can make maracas by filling up an empty water bottle with rice or noodles or follow these directions to make a classic rubber band and tissue box guitar.

 - CAMPING IN THE LIVING ROOM: Pitch your tent or make your own with some blankets and your kids can sleep in it overnight!
 When children are stuck inside unable to enjoy the great outdoors, you can always bring the outdoor fun inside.
 You could even go all out and make s’mores in the microwave.